beluganos/beluganos/doc/setup-guide-onsl.md

 #### (Step 2) Transfer OpenNSL binary and agent

-Transfer the binary to OpenNetwork Linux.For example, SCP or SFTP are assumed.
+Transfer the binary to OpenNetwork Linux.
+For example, SCP or SFTP are assumed.
 Assumed file name is here:

 - `opennsl-accton_3.5.0.3+accton4.0-2_amd64.deb`
 - `gonsl_1.0.0-1_amd64.deb`